-Environment Canterbury is responsible for issuing building consents for large dams, as well as ensuring large dams are well constructed, regularly monitored and that the potential risks to people and property are minimised.
+We are responsible for issuing building consents for large dams, as well as ensuring large dams are well constructed, regularly monitored and that the potential risks to people and property are minimised.

-Environment Canterbury is a Building Consent Authority (BCA) accredited with International Accreditation New Zealand and also registered with the Ministry of Business, Innovation and Employment(external link).
+Environment Canterbury is a Building Consent Authority (BCA) accredited with International Accreditation New Zealand and is also registered with the Ministry of Business, Innovation and Employment(external link).

 Works associated with dam construction may also trigger the requirement for a resource consent, for example carrying out earthworks.